 Topics: Android Software

 Sometimes, there is truth in advertising.
 Today's case-in-point: Abine's DeleteMe Mobile, which, as the name suggests, vigorously petitions Internet data brokers to remove personally identifying information from their databases.

 Previously only available as a Web service, the app debuts on iOS with an Android version in the works.
 As CNET reported last year, DeleteMe is a partially human-powered service where Abine employees take on the onerous duty of contacting data brokers on your behalf.
-That's an important step because...
+That's an...
 Read More »